simonmitchell-wolf/cai-utils/cloud_functions/build_ccaip_buttons/README.md

 # build_ccaip_buttons.py

+> [!NOTE]
+> Function should be accessed via a standard Dialogflow webhook uses the standard webhook response functionality to create a fulfillment message.

 ## Functionality

 Allows for dynamic construction of CCAI Platform-compatible payloads to render chat buttons.
 Intended to be run as a Cloud Function and called from a standard Dialogflow CX webhook. **Function returns a fulfillment message, so it will directly render the buttons without requiring an additional payload to be set in Dialogflow.**